-Thank you for choosing Memorial Hospital of Martinsville & Henry County to meet your health care needs.
+Thank you for choosing Sovah Health - Martinsville to meet your health care needs.
 We consider it a privilege to serve you and your family.
 The goal of each staff member is to make your stay as pleasant and as comfortable as possible while following the medical care plan especially designed for you by your physician.
 Please do not hesitate to ask questions about your care or any of the hospital's services.

 The information presented below covers a wide range of hospital services and policies.
 If you need additional information, please call us at 276.666.7200.